UCD4IDS/TetrapodsRegistry/README.md

 - push all of the new work you want to be included in that version up to the repo url for `MyFavPkg`
 - make sure you've included a version bump, so that the new version is greater than the existing one
+- make sure you have the git repo for `MyFavPkg`, e.g.: `pkg"dev git@github.com:path/to/MyFavPkg.git"`
 - make sure your registries are up to date: `pkg"registry up"`

 Then we can run: